Sign in

 Jackie Przybylowski, VP of Capital Markets, clarified that guidance reflects conservatism on the ramp-up of assets like Cote, Vares, and Borborema, rather than declines at specific properties.
 She also identified Canadian Malartic as another major asset with partial royalty coverage.
 CEO David Garofalo addressed capital allocation by stating that while deleveraging is the current priority, the company's growing free cash flow will create the luxury to consider shareholder returns like buybacks or dividends in the future.

-John Tumazos of John Tumazos Very Independent Research expressed concern about Rio Tinto's investment in McEwen Copper, asking what protections are in place to prevent McEwen from being squeezed out by its larger partner.
+John Tumazos of John Tumazos Very Independent Research expressed concern over Rio Tinto's participation in McEwen Copper, citing a past incident with another junior company, and asked what protections are in place to prevent McEwen from being 'squeezed out'.

 Answer

-Executive Stefan Spears clarified that Rio Tinto's investment is through its subsidiary Nuton, which holds just over 17% equity in the private entity McEwen Copper.
-He stated that a shareholder's rights agreement is in place and that it is 'not possible for Rio to squeeze us out' at this stage.
-He added that while they would consider further investment from Rio in the same form, any asset-level transaction would be considered very carefully.
+Executive Stefan Spears clarified that Rio Tinto's investment is held through its subsidiary Nuton, which owns just over 17% of McEwen Copper.
+He assured that a shareholder's rights agreement is in place and that it is 'not possible for Rio to squeeze us out in any way, shape or form at this stage.'
+He added that while they are open to further investment in the same form, an asset-level transaction would be considered very carefully.

-John Tumazos's questions to Equinox Gold Corp (EQX) leadership
+John Tumazos's questions to AVINO SILVER & GOLD MINES (ASM) leadership

-John Tumazos's questions to Equinox Gold Corp (EQX) leadership • Q4 2024
+John Tumazos's questions to Equinox Gold (EQX) leadership

 John Tumazos sought clarification on the assumptions behind the company's $200 million debt repayment target for 2025, specifically the gold price used.
 He also asked about the company's capital allocation strategy and at what point management might pivot from deleveraging to capital projects or shareholder returns like dividends and buybacks.